 how property is distributed in the event that a couple chooses to dissolve

-their marriage in divorce or separation.
-Florida is an equitable distribution
+divorce or separation.
+Florida is an equitable distribution state, which means

-mean equal or fair.
-In order to better understand equitable distribution,
+or fair.
+In order to better understand equitable distribution, it may

 Florida is not a community property state.
 States like California, Washington